Spectral Bounds for the Connectivity of Regular Graphs with Given Order: Conclusion

 \section{Conclusion}

-In this paper, we presented upper bounds for the second-largest eigenvalues of regular graphs and multigraphs, which guarantee a desired vertex- or edge-connectivity.
-The given bounds improve on several previous results, and hold with equality for infinite families of graphs.
-In deriving these bounds, we used computer-aided symbolic algebra, which synergizes well with the technique of eigenvalue interlacing; this combination gives a viable approach to investigating spectral bounds guaranteeing graph theoretic properties, which differs from the typical analytic strategies used in similar derivations.
-As part of our proof of Theorem \ref{theo31}, we developed an approach to enumerate all multigraphs with certain properties, by adding edges to certain simple graphs.
-Since the theory and available software for enumerating simple graphs are generally better-developed than their analogues for multigraphs, it may be worth investigating this strategy further and adapting it to other applications.
+In this paper, we presented two tight upper bounds (Theorems \ref{theo23} and \ref{theo31}) for the second-largest eigenvalues of regular graphs and multigraphs of a given order, which guarantee a desired vertex- or edge-connectivity.
+The given bounds extend known results for simple graphs, and improve previous results for multigraphs (Theorem \ref{Suilthm1.9} in \cite{O- alg conn mult graphs}).
+It was also shown that both bounds hold with equality for infinite families of graphs.
+In deriving these bounds, we used computer-aided symbolic algebra, which synergizes well with the technique of eigenvalue interlacing; this combination gives a viable approach to investigating spectral bounds guaranteeing graph theoretic properties, which differs from the typical analytic strategies used in similar results.

+In future work, we will aim to extend Theorems \ref{theo23} and \ref{theo31} for all values of $t$.
 Another problem of interest is to obtain bounds on the second-largest eigenvalues of a graph which guarantee a desired connectivity, and depend on other graph invariants such as girth or circuit rank.
-In particular, one could explore the utility of symbolic computer algebra used together with eigenvalue interlation in deriving such bounds.